 return await one(prompt, attempt=attempt + 1)

-If you find yourself sustaining 429s after backoff, you’re above tier — ask for an upgrade rather than spinning.
-Tight retry loops do not move you through the limit faster, they just burn your quota on rejected requests.
+If you’re sustaining 429s after backoff, you’re above your tier’s steady-state capacity — request an upgrade rather than retrying harder.
+Tight retry loops don’t move you through the limit faster; they just burn your quota on rejected requests.

 Ordering